 David prays, search my heart and know me, O Lord.
 (Psa 139:23-24).
 I’ll leave it to Craig to tell you why that’s dangerous to pray, but I am sure, if you are the slightest bit self aware, you understand already.

 Most of us pursue comfortable lives.
 Craig encourages us to ask God to break us.
-It is only in being broken that we can be remoulded into a useful vessel for God’s work.
+He remoulds us into a useful vessel for His work only if He first breaks us.
 The last few years for me have been a process of breaking, and asking God to do this again is very scary.
 But that’s a test of faith…

 Finally Craig encourages us to pray that God will send us.
 In the words of Watchman Nee: